Lettuce Β· the diet plan for hungry AI

 The agent asks the map

-A webhook on your repo re-indexes on every push.
+A webhook re-indexes on every push.
 Your agent never reads a stale map.

-No new workflow for your devs.
-The tools just show up in their agent β€” short instruction in the system prompt and you're done.
+Zero new workflow.
+The tools show up in the agent β€” one line in the system prompt and you're done.

 fewer tokens